dls2019/dls2019.github.io/dream-league-soccer-download.md

 <a rel="nofollow" href="https://cloud.mail.ru/public/GiAz/RY9GYv6QB" target="_blank">Dream League Soccer 2018 v5.064 SD DATA Download – 275MB</a><br>

 <h2>DLS 2019 How To Install-Download</h2>
-•	Download the APK file and the cache.
+•	Download the APK file and the cache.<br>
-•	Allow in the settings of installing applications from unknown sources (done once).
+•	Allow in the settings of installing applications from unknown sources (done once).<br><br>
-•	Run the installation using the file manager.
+•	Run the installation using the file manager.<br>
 •	Copy the cache folder from the downloaded archive to the SD / Android / obb / directory on your phone using the file manager.
-The result is SD / Android / obb / cache_path / obb file.
+The result is SD / Android / obb / cache_path / obb file.<br>
-•	Launch the application.
+•	Launch the application.<br>
 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- esnekbaglanti -->
 <ins class="adsbygoogle"